Pre-handover / Practical Completion Inspection (PCI), Including New House & Land Packages, and Stage Inspection

-Lock-up inspections are sometimes called for when the project is performing less than satisfactory, and standard of work is questioned.
+Lock-up inspections are sometimes called for when the project is progressing less than satisfactorily, and standard of work is questioned.
 For a well performing builder a lock-up inspection may not be necessary, whereas a poorly performing builder a lock-up inspection may be recommended.

 A typical lock-up inspection is generally carried out once the builder has completed the following enclosure stages: Fascia boards, roof guttering, roof covering, roof flashings, external wall cladding including brickwork, external windows & doors, plumbing rough-in, wiring.
 Note: pointing of roof tiles or scribing of metal roof capping and screws may not necessarily be completed.
 The lock-up inspection should provide the inspector with an opportunity to sight and inspect wall cavities, brick ties, wall flashings, window and external door flashings, prior to internal wall covering.

 For an obligation free quote on lock-up inspections, simply click on Request a Quote.

-Fixing stage inspections are sometimes called for when the project is performing less than satisfactory, and standard of work is questioned.
+Fixing stage inspections are sometimes called for when the project is performing less than satisfactorily, and standard of work is questioned.
 For a well performing builder a fixing stage inspection may not be necessary, whereas a poorly performing builder a fixing stage inspection may be recommended.

 A typical fixing stage inspection is generally carried out once the builder has reached pre-painting stage, which includes: wet area seal, internal linings, cornices, jambs, architraves, skirtings, doors, locks, tiling, built-in cupboards, shelving, cabinets, basins, vanity units, sinks, soffit linings, plumbing ready for final fitting, drainage connections, electrical ready for final fittings, external wall finishes.
 Note: Provided the building is lockable the garage door/s does not necessarily have to be installed at this stage.

 The fixing stage inspection should provide the inspector with an opportunity to sight and assess finishes prior to application of paint.